nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/StandardOperatingProcedure_TransectMeasure.md

 iii.
 Continue to populate each dropdown (where possible) after “BROAD” (i.e. “MORPHOLOGY” > “TYPE” > “FieldOfView” > “Relief”).
 The “MORPHOLOGY” and “TYPE” drop down options will change depending on which “BROAD” option is chosen (e.g. dropdown levels are only provided for “FieldOfView” and “Relief” when “Open Water” is selected).
 Select “Clear” to reset the dropdowns for all of the categories.

 iv.
 “FieldOfView” (FoV) depends on how the BRUV is positioned when it lands on the substrate and is usually kept the same for every 'rectangle' in an image.
-The exception occurs when benthos or substrate obscurs a 'rectangle' within ~1m of the camera (typically the length of the diode arm on a BRUV).
-In this instance the "Limited" option must be selected for the obscurred 'rectangles' only.
+The exception occurs when benthos or substrate obscures a 'rectangle' within ~1m of the camera (typically the length of the diode arm on a BRUV).
+In this instance the "Limited" option must be selected for the obscured 'rectangles' only.

 Definition of FoV options: